-Queen City Roller Girls (QCRG) is a skater owned and operated flat-track roller derby league in Western New York.
+Queen City Roller Derby (QCRD) is a skater owned and operated flat-track roller derby league in Western New York.
 QCRG is continuously committed to the reviving and redefining of the classic sport of roller derby, with a 21st century twist.
-Flat-track roller derby is a full contact sport played by independent, strong women.
+Flat-track roller derby is a full contact sport played by independent, strong athletes.
 The League provides an opportunity for athleticism, camaraderie, and self-expression.
 We inspire on and off the rink; we serve the community, get fit, and have fun.

-Queen City Roller Girls was founded in 2006 by two best friends inspired by the A&E series “Rollergirls.”
+Queen City Roller Derby was founded in 2006 as Queen City Roller Grils by two best friends inspired by the A&E series “Rollergirls.”
 This reality show chronicled the TXRD Lonestar Rollergirls’ alter egos, friendships, triumphs, struggles, and the riveting bouts.
 Sissy Fit and Flotorious recruited like-minded skaters and volunteers, and built the league from the ground up.
 They spread the word online and with fliers at local hang outs, coffee shops, and colleges.

 Rainbow Rink in North Tonawanda was receptive to these efforts, and permitted recruitment activities at open skate sessions, which lead to booking private practices.
-Since our inception, the mission of Queen City Roller Girls was to create a place where women could live out that alter ego, continue playing sports into adulthood (or discover those joys for the first time), form lasting friendships, and improve our surrounding community.
+Since our inception, the mission of Queen City Roller Derby was to create a place where our members could live out that alter ego, continue playing sports into adulthood (or discover those joys for the first time), form lasting friendships, and improve our surrounding community.

 In January 2007, the league’s thirty skaters formed three teams; the Devil Dollies, Nickel City Knockouts, and Suicidal Saucies.
 Many of those players are still involved today!
 Our first bout was held on February 10, 2007, an expo titled Slugs n’ Kisses.
 “SnK” sold over 400 tickets!
 To operate, we relied on financial support from fundraisers like “Rock ‘n’ Roller Derby” at Mohawk Place and the 80’s prom “Debutante Brawl,” as well as support from FWS, Al Cohen’s Rye Bread, and Vertasource.
 Camaraderie grew to be as important as athleticism.
 If you had dedication and a pair of skates, we would train you.